MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-customer-card-addin.md

 7. Next, assign the following user roles:

    - **Customer Insights Card Customizer**: Assign this role to users who will customize the content shown on the card for the whole organization.
-   - **Customer Insights Card Standard User**: Assign this role to users who will use the card for consumption, but who won’t customize.
+   - **Customer Insights Card Standard User**: Assign this role to users who will use the card for consumption, but who won't customize.

 8. Now you can add the Customer Card controls into your contact form.
 To do so, go to the **Settings** section in model-driven apps in Dynamics 365, and then select **Customizations**.